Human Remains Found At Site Where Julian Sands Went Missing

-Los Angeles, June 25 (IANS) Human remains have reportedly been found in the area where “Room with a View” star Julian Sands went missing in January this year, reports ‘Female First’.
+Human remains have reportedly been found in the area where “Room with a View” star Julian Sands went missing in January this year, reports ‘Female First’.
+The British actor was last seen in the Mount Baldy area of California on January 13, according to ‘Female First’ and other news websites.

 ‘Variety’, quoting a news release, noted: “Fontana Station deputies, along with the Sheriff’s Department Emergency Operations Division, responded to the scene.”